The Best Dog Food for Boxers in 2022

 This food contains at least 34 percent protein so you know that it will be doing your dog good.
 It also has at least 16 percent fat to give them plenty of energy.
 Deboned turkey, chicken meal and turkey meal are the main ingredients and to these are added plenty of healthy carbohydrates including sweet potatoes.

 The recipe is packed with super foods including kale.
 It has been formulated for adult dogs and has plenty of micro-nutrients to support overall health.
 There are omega oils for a healthy coat and these are provided by salmon and flaxseed.
 It also contains antioxidants, glucosamine and probiotics.
 Just as importantly, the recipe has no corn, soy or wheat and no meat by-product meals which can trigger allergies.
 There are also no artificial additives which have been known to cause digestive issues.
+Head over to our review of Wellness Core Dog Food for more alternatives.

 34 percent per cent protein